How to Make TikTok Hits as a Professional Songwriter / Artist

 Lastly, let’s keep our eyes and ears open for other more traditional ways of discovering the hits of Tik Tok.
 First – Billboard Magazine!
 Billboard – where you at?
 Keep this space monitored as I think it makes sense that Billboard will soon start a TikTok hit chart.
 I also wouldn’t be surprised if SiriusXM, Pandora, and others launch their own Tik Tok radio station channel.
 Now, one thing that’s interesting here is that you might have a song like Fleetwood Mac’s “Dreams” playing right after “OOWWWEEE” by Peewee Longway & Money Man, potentially making this a more genre less format possibly?

-Lastly, if you’re really wondering “how do I find good songs on TikTok” (either as an artist, songwriter or a music fan), simply using the app consistently will likely help the algorithm figure out who you are and start servicing you algorithm driven goodies in the “for you” section of the app.
+If you’re really wondering “how do I find good songs on TikTok” (either as an artist, songwriter or a music fan), simply using the app consistently will likely help the algorithm figure out who you are and start servicing you algorithm driven goodies in the “for you” section of the app.

 In summary – in this epic blog post, we’ve covered what songs do well and go viral on TikTok, be it a hip hop song with a hot beat, a skit type song, a specific type of dance challenge, a sad song or even a 50-year-old classic – these all can go viral on TikTok.

-Now, lastly, there’s one other observation (and I’d like to also call it a category), which we have not mentioned.
+There’s one other observation (and I’d like to also call it a category), which we have not mentioned.
 And this is the “A” category, which stands for “this is just Awesome” category.
 You see, no matter what, people want to be touched, moved, share their emotions, embrace other’s creativity – even if that creativity conjures a simple laugh or a smile while watching a “Flip the Switch” #challenge (and sure why not – get grandma to do it too)

 At the end of the day – I think we can agree that these Tik Tok hits – are generally magical for what they are.
 They’re viral hits for a reason – they help us get through the day, share with friends, make our own TikToks, be creative and share that with the world.